INFN-NA/puppet-fts/REFERENCE.md

 Data type: `String`

-(optional) The type of database backend to use
+(optional) The type of database backend to use. defaults to mysql which is the only supported backend.

 Default value: `'mysql'`